 Finally, s.
-Ins 3.46 includes a new section related to initial and ongoing intermediary training for all long-term care insurance products.
-OCI is required to assure the Department of Health and Family Services that the intermediaries dealing with Wisconsin consumers are aware of the unique programs available in Wisconsin.
-To achieve this requirement, the proposed rule contains a provision that delineates training requirements related to long-term care and the Wisconsin Partnership Program that is required for all intermediaries offering, selling or negotiating long-term care contracts.
-Insurers are required to verify compliance with this training to the OCI.
+3.46 includes a new section related to initial and on-going intermediary training for long-term care insurance products.
+In part, this provision delineates training requirements related to the Wisconsin Partnership Program, but is required for all intermediaries offering, selling or negotiating long-term care contracts.
+Insurers are required to verify compliance to the OCI and OCI assure the Department of Health and Family Services that the intermediaries dealing with Wisconsin consumers are aware of the unique programs available in Wisconsin.

-Section Ins 3.465 is newly created to implement the requirements of the Wisconsin Long-Term Care Insurance Partnership Program.
-This section contains minimum inflation protection percentage increases by age as outlined by the federal government in order for the policies offered by insurers to meet the requirements of the DRA and the Wisconsin Partnership Program.
+Section 3.465 is newly created to implement the requirements of the Wisconsin Long-Term Care Insurance Partnership Program.
+This section contains minimum inflation protection percentage increases by age as outlined by the federal government in order for the policies offered by insurers both meet the requirements of the Deficit Reduction Act of 2005 (Pub.L.
+109-171).
 The section also delineates when and how insurers exchange existing long-term care insurance policies for policies that are intended to qualify for the Partnership Program in both the individual and group market.
 Appendices outline various notices that are to be provided to consumers at the time of solicitation and again at the point of sale.
-These are intended to educate the consumer so that the consumer may be better able to make informed decisions.
+These are intended to educate the consumer so that the may be better able to make informed decisions.

-Summary of and preliminary comparison with any existing or proposed federal regulation that is intended to address the activities to be regulated by the proposed rule: It is understood that CMS is anticipating promulgating rules related to the reciprocity of the Partnership Program.
+6. Summary of and preliminary comparison with any existing or proposed federal regulation that is intended to address the activities to be regulated by the proposed rule:

+It is understood that CMS is anticipating promulgating rules related to the reciprocity of the Partnership Program.
 Those rules are not anticipated to affect OCI.